mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 All three IPS displays worked stable at 125MHz (SPI 62.5MHz). **Overclocking** runs at 150MHz (SPI 75MHz) on all three displays.

 200MHz (SPI 100MHz) and 250 MHz (SPI 125MHz) worked only with the display 240x280 and i had to connect the RESET pin of the display to pin 27 (for example), not to pin RUN.
 Later i reversed this and soldered a **2,2nF capacitor** between RUN and GND.
-Multiple test are done with an ili9488 display (see below).
+Multiple overclocking tests are done with an ili9488 display (see below).

 ![3_benchmarks](pictures/3_benchmarks.png)
 TFT_eSPI graphicstest